briansunter/graph/site/src/content/logseq/issue-12.md

 A checkbox appears in your notes when you write text in this format inside the Logseq Editor.

-When you click the checkbox, it reappears a day .
+When you click the checkbox, it reappears a day later.
 You can specify these tasks to repeat at any interval: weekly, bimonthly, yearly, etc.

 ![ ](/assets/Screenshot_2023-03-15_at_8.57.22_PM_1678949891765_0.png)